 Faye Sonier grew up in Northern Ontario where she spent her youth horseback riding and camping.
 She moved to Ottawa for her university studies and never left.
 She and her husband now call Ottawa home.

 During her undergraduate studies, Faye worked for politicians and policy analysts, discovering a passion for public policy and the law.
 She went on to study law at the University of Ottawa.
-In 2008, Faye joined The Evangelical Fellowship of Canada as Legal Counsel.
 She practices constitutional and human rights law, with a special focus on freedom of religion and sanctity of human life issues.
 She has participated in interventions before appellate courts and the Supreme Court of Canada, engaged with Parliamentarians and national groups on public policy matters and made submissions to government.

 When her mother was pregnant with her, she was asked if she wanted to abort Faye due to certain medical circumstances.
 “My mother chose to carry me to term,” relates Faye.
 “I remain forever grateful to both my parents.”
 When her mother shared that experience with her a few years ago, it had a significant impact.

 “I began to examine the abortion issue from a new perspective.
 My mother’s experience – it being my own as well – made the issue personal.
 I needed to better understand abortion as a woman and as a lawyer.”
 What she learned drove her to become a passionate pro-life advocate.

 “Canadians are talking about abortion.
 But a national discussion of this issue will be more fruitful if it is one that is based on facts and accurate data.
 For too long, the Canadian abortion debate has been based on the American experience, or on myths and stereotypes.
 I want to provide friends, family and the public with accurate information about abortion in Canada.
 With good information, we can make better decisions and have reasoned conversations.”